Thysbelon/Web-GME-Player/README.md

 # Web-GME-Player
 Play a single chiptune file track in the browser and loop infinitely.

+The purpose of this program is to allow web developers to easily embed chiptune into their websites, blogs, and blog posts.
+For an example of how it can be used, please see [this blog post of mine](https://thysbelon.github.io/2023/10/04/Drawcia-Sorceress-ZX-Spectrum-Beeper-Cover); the "play" button calls the gmeplay() function with a relative url to a chiptune music file as input (absolute url of the file: https://thysbelon.github.io/2023/10/04/DrawciaSorceress.ay).

+The [demo page](https://thysbelon.github.io/Web-GME-Player) allows you to test out the features of the program, but it is not a fully fledged chiptune music webapp; if you are looking for a chiptune webapp, please see [chiptune.app](https://chiptune.app) by Matt Montag (whose code was helpful when I was figuring out how to make Web-GME-Player).

-Please view the [demo page](https://thysbelon.github.io/Web-GME-Player), its [source code](https://github.com/Thysbelon/Web-GME-Player/blob/main/index.html), and the comments in the [source code of `gmeplay-function.js`](https://github.com/Thysbelon/Web-GME-Player/blob/main/gmeplay-function.js).
+If you want to learn all of the features of this program, or gain a deeper understanding of the program's code, or wish to modify the program, please view the [demo page](https://thysbelon.github.io/Web-GME-Player), its [source code](https://github.com/Thysbelon/Web-GME-Player/blob/main/index.html), and the comments in the [source code of `gmeplay-function.js`](https://github.com/Thysbelon/Web-GME-Player/blob/main/gmeplay-function.js).

 ## How to build `main.c`
 (Instructions have only been tested on WSL Ubuntu)